Site Loader

 When you’re hiking in the wilderness, it’s important to keep an eye on the weather.
 By doing so, you can be prepared for any changes that may occur while you’re on the trail.

 The first step is to check the weather forecast before you head out.
 This will give you an idea of what to expect and help you plan accordingly.
 If possible, it’s also a good idea to check the forecast again before you start your hike.
+There have been advancements in weather monitoring, with an app now being provided to businesses who can properly plan with a Storm Warning in effect, as well as other weather warnings.
+This can be beneficial if you are on a staff retreat as well as for business purposes, so it would be a good idea to look into this.

 Once you’re on the trail, pay attention to the signs of changing weather.
 If you see dark clouds or hear thunder in the distance, take shelter immediately.
 If there’s a chance of severe weather, such as a tornado or hurricane, find a safe place to wait it out until it passes.